Published on Oct 22, 2020 and last reviewed on Apr 12, 2023 - 5 min read

 Introduction:

 Esthetic dentistry remains the biggest challenge for dentists all over the world.
 They face the daunting task of treating gingival recession, also called receding gums, which refers to root visibility partially or totally.
 Patients often report at a very later stage when the prognosis becomes poor.
 It is commonly seen that the gingival recession affects almost every individual.
 It is usually treated when it causes either dentinal hypersensitivity or root caries.
-Certain strategies have been proposed to treat gingival recession, which includes graft surgeries and, in addition, some adjunctive combinations to them.
+Certain strategies have been proposed to treat gingival recession, which include graft surgeries and, in addition, some adjunctive combinations to them.
 It could be the greatest boon if patients show greater concern for the treatment of gingival recession at an early stage to prevent the extraction of teeth.

-What Is Gingival Recession?
+What Is the Gingival Recession?

 It is a good fortune that esthetic surgery has developed a lot of plastic surgery procedures to treat gingival recession.
 They are broadly classified as either rotational flaps or autogenous grafts.

-Nowadays, certain adjuncts are used to increase the successful outcome, which includes platelet concentrates and membranes like Chorioallantoic Membranes (CAM).
+Nowadays, certain adjuncts are used to increase the successful outcome, which includes platelet concentrates and membranes like chorioallantoic membranes (CAM).
 The word graft refers to a piece of tissue that is transplanted from one site to another site.
 They can be autograft (same individual), allograft (different individual but same species), or xenograft (different species).

 How Is the Gingival Recession Diagnosed?